Chalcides armitagei

-Chalcides armitagei, also known commonly as Armitage's cylindrical skink, is a species of lizard in the family Scincidae.
+Chalcides armitagei, also known commonly as Armitage's cylindrical skink, is a species of lizard in the subfamily Scincinae of the family Scincidae.
 The species is endemic to West Africa.

 Etymology

-The specific name, armitagei, is in honor of Cecil Hamilton Armitage (1869-1933), who collected the type specimen while he was Governor of the Gambia.
+The specific name, armitagei, is in honor of Cecil Hamilton Armitage (1869–1933), who collected the type specimen while he was Governor of the Gambia.

 Geographic range

-C. armitagei is found in Gambia, Guinea-Bissau, and Senegal.
+Chalcides armitagei is found in Gambia, Guinea-Bissau, and Senegal.

 Habitat

-The preferred natural habitat of C. armitagei is vegetated coastal dunes, where it can be found under leaf litter.
+The preferred natural habitat of Chalcides armitagei is vegetated coastal dunes, where it can be found under leaf litter.
 It has also been found in artificial plantations.

+Diet

+Chalcides armitagei preys upon small insects.